Our Impact

 Agriculture and Natural Resources

-In 2022, to address the needs of the agricultural community as well as the homeowner population in Hart County, Extension offered educational programs, testing services, and research-based information.
-The program with the most impact on the community this year was the availability of testing services.
-Through water, soil, and feed and forage analysis, Hart County Extension was able to give the community results and recommendations based on researched information.
-However, there has been a need for community outreach in order to make the public aware of this resource as well as other resources and services provided through the Extension office.
-The agriculture and natural resources agent worked on community outreach through radio appearances, social media posts, newspaper articles, a newly launched monthly newsletter, and presenting the Extension mission to clubs and associations throughout the Hart County Community.
+In 2023, to address the needs of the agricultural community as well as the homeowner population in Hart County, Extension offered educational programs including Backyard Flocks 101, Wondering About Your Well Water, Egg Candling Certification, Pesticide Credit Day, Great Southeast Pollinator Census, and a Cattle a Forage Market Outlook.
+In addition, Extension has also supported the community through testing services and providing research-based information.
+Through water, soil, and feed analysis, Hart County Extension was able to give the community results and recommendations based on researched information to improve their crop and livestock production, landscape success, and water quality.
+The agriculture and natural resources agent worked on providing the community with researched-based information through radio appearances, social media posts, newspaper articles, a monthly newsletter, local television channel appearances, and presentations to clubs and associations throughout the Hart County Community.